regnaDkciN/SandTable/README.md

 # Conclusions
 This has been a great project.
 I am very happy with the results.
 It gave me a chance to learn more about laser cutting and some useful tools for it.
 I would recommend it to anyone with moderate electronics skills.
 However, there are a few things I would consider doing differently if I were to make another sand table.
-* The Arduino Uno is somewhat under powered for this project.
+* The Arduino UNO is somewhat under powered for this project.
 It is relatively slow by today's standards, and is very memory limited.
 For example, MySandTable.ino uses 90% of the Arduino's memory, and runs a little choppy on some of the more complex shapes.
 There are two ways to approach this problem.
 First, one could offload shape generation code to another processor which could communicate with the Arduino via its USB port.
 The Arduino would then only contain communication and motor driver code.
 This is the path taken by [another sand table design I've seen](https://github.com/DIY-Machines/Kinetic-Sand-Art-Table).
 This is not a bad approach, but it is more expensive, and requires maintaining 2 separate code bases.
 I prefer a second path which would be to use a better processor.
 The [Adafruit Metro 2350](https://www.adafruit.com/product/6003) is a (mostly) drop in replacement for the Arduino UNO board, but it uses the Raspberry Pi 2350 processor which is almost 10 x as fast and has many times more memory.
 This is a great replacement for the UNO, but requires a few firmware changes.
 I have completed this update, and will document it in a future project.
 * I might consider making the table a bit bigger.
 The size of this table is a bit small, and the motors can certainly handle larger parts.
 The limit for me would be the size of work pieces that the laser cutter is capable of.
 * I would consider painting the bottom of the table black in order to make the sand shapes stand out more.
 (I'm not sure if this is a good idea or not, but I'd try it anyway).
 * I would update the laser files to add holes that I manually drilled.